S-illy/Raton-Access-Tool/README.md

 - Clone assembly

 # Developers
-You are a developer and would like to contribute in any way you can to make your presence useful?
+You are a developer and you would like to contribute in any way you can to make your presence useful?

 ♻️ **Pull request**
 - Coding errors?
 Correct them, and if all goes well, I will accept it and give you credits